mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 Here's what I hope to accomplish in my third year as a solo developer:

 * Earn $20,000 in revenue across my businesses.
-  * Setting a per-year target feels more sensible than targeting a per-month rate by the end of the year.
-I tripled revenues in 2019, so would mean tripling again.
+  * I tripled revenues in 2019, so $20k would mean tripling again.
 * Publish 10 blog posts.
   * This gives me time for one per month with some room for longer posts or taking a month off to prepare a conference presentation.
 * Learn one new technology.
   * It doesn't have to benefit my business, but it would be cool if it did.
-I've been interested in learning more about Rust or Kubernetes.
+I've been looking for an excuse to learn Rust.

 ---